hoodenkiy/search-bar/README.md

 ##### To Do

--   Add clear button to search bar and searc icon.
--   Track down slack styling & example.
+-   Refactor to use router
 -   Write tests.